Layr-Labs/optimism/README.md

 ### Unit Tests

-For each feature we add simple unit tests where fits.
+For each feature we add simple unit tests where applicable.

 ### op-e2e Tests